Wastewater-based surveillance is a rapidly evolving area. When we understand and communicate the data effectively, it can benefit communities.

 In June 2024, CWN and NCCID published a series of resources on interpreting and communicating WBS information.
 These resources are intended to guide and support the use of WBS to protect health and improve the well-being of people in health regions and communities across Canada.

 We invited Dr. Amy Kirby from the US Centers for Disease Control and Prevention to share her knowledge about the interpretation and communication of WBS data.
-In this NCCID webinar, Dr. Kirby highlights the WBS landscape in the US and shares lessons learned during the COVID-19 pandemic and beyond.
+Dr. Kirby highlights the WBS landscape in the US and shares lessons learned during the COVID-19 pandemic.

-CWN and NCCID will convene the second annual WBS Summit in Winnipeg in fall 2024.
-The event will further facilitate network-building and knowledge sharing among WBS program participants and invited experts.
+CWN and NCCID will convene the second annual WBS Summit in Winnipeg in the fall of 2024.
+The event will facilitate network-building and knowledge-sharing among program participants and invited experts.

 Expert Advisory Group